marcklefter/react-advanced-starter/src/errorBoundary/exercise.md

 * `Feed.js`

+* Complete the _TODO_ sections in `App.js` and `ErrorBoundary.js` to allow the user to retry rendering the component tree (such as when profile data cannot be fetched).

 * `Search.js`

   (searching with the phrase "fail" results in an error; the error boundary resets itself immediately when entering new text)

-Next, complete the _TODO_ sections in `App.js` and `ErrorBoundary.js` to allow the user to retry rendering the component tree (such as when profile data cannot be fetched).

 ## Part 2: Code splitting (optional)